jjolano/shadow/README.md

 > *app name* runs slow with Shadow enabled.

-This is expected behaviour due to extra processessing by Shadow.
+This is expected behaviour due to extra processing by Shadow.

 > *Questions related to Xina*